MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 1. **Positional changes** (differences in x- and y- position as we see with scatter plots).
 2. **Length changes** (differences in box heights as we see with bar charts and histograms).
 3. **Higher data-ink ratio**, credited to Edward Tufte, is directly related to the idea of chart junk.
 The more of the ink in your visual that is related to conveying the message in the data, the better.
 Limiting chart junk increases the data-ink ratio.

 ### Visuals Encoding

+We typically try to use position on the x- and y- axes to encode, or depict the value of variables.
+If we have more than two variables, however, we have to start considering other visual encodings for the additional variables.

-In general, color and shape are best for categorical variables, while the size of marker can assist in adding additional quantitative data.
+In general, **color and shape** are best for **categorical** variables, while the **size of marker** can assist in adding additional **quantitative** data.

 1. Coloring

    Color can both help and hurt a data visualization.
 Tips for using color effectively.
    1. Before adding color to a visualization, start with black and white.
    2. When using color, use less intense colors - not all the colors of the rainbow, which is the default in many software applications.
    3. Color for communication.
 Use color to highlight your message and separate groups of interest.
 Don't add color just to have color in your visualization.
    4. To be sensitive to those with colorblindness, you should use color palettes that do not move from **red to green** without using another element to distinguish this change like shape, position, or lightness..
 Instead, use colors on a **blue to orange** palette.

+2. Shapes

+3. Size

 Only use these additional encodings when absolutely necessary.
 Often these additional encodings suggest you are providing too much information in a single plot. **Instead, it might be better to break the information into multiple individual messages.**

-2. Shapes

-3. Size

 ## Tips